 When such pluralist versions of consequentialism are not welfarist, some philosophers would not call them utilitarian.
 However, this usage is not uniform, since even non-welfarist views are sometimes called utilitarian.
 Whatever you call them, the important point is that consequentialism and the other elements of classical utilitarianism are compatible with many different theories about which things are good or valuable.

 Instead of turning pluralist, some consequentialists foreswear the aggregation of values.
 Classic utilitarianism added up the values within each part of the consequences to determine which total set of consequences has the most value in it.
 One could, instead, aggregate goods for each individual but not aggregate goods of separate individuals (Roberts 2002).
-Or one could give up aggregation altogether and just rank total sets of consequences or total worlds created by acts without breaking those worlds down into valuable parts.
+Alternatively, one could give up all aggregation, including aggregation for individuals, and instead rank the complete worlds or sets of consequences caused by acts without adding up the values of the parts of those worlds or consequences.
 One motive for this move is Moore’s principle of organic unity (Moore 1903, 27–36), which claims that the value of a combination or “organic unity” of two or more things cannot be calculated simply by adding the values of the things that are combined or unified.
-For example, even if punishment of a criminal causes pain, a consequentialist can hold that a world with both the crime and the punishment is better than a world with the crime but not the punishment, perhaps because the former contains more justice.
-Similarly, a world might seem better when people do not get pleasures that they do not deserve.
-Cases like these lead some consequentialists to deny that moral rightness is any function of the values of particular effects of acts.
-Instead, they compare the whole world (or total set of consequences) that results from an action with the whole world that results from not doing that action.
+For example, even if punishment of a criminal causes pain, a consequentialist can hold that a world with both the crime and the punishment is better than a world with the crime but not the punishment, perhaps because the former contains more justice, without adding the value of this justice to the negative value of the pain of the punishment.
+Similarly, a world might seem better when people do not get pleasures that they do not deserve, even if this judgment is not reached by adding the values of these pleasures to other values to calculate any total.
+Cases like these lead some consequentialists to deny that moral rightness is any aggregative function of the values of particular effects of acts.
+Instead, they compare the whole world that results from an action with the whole world that results from not doing that action.
 If the former is better, then the action is morally right (J.J.C.
 Smart 1973, 32; Feldman 1997, 17–35).
 This approach can be called holistic consequentialism or world utilitarianism.

 A related issue arises from population change.
 Imagine that a government considers whether to provide free contraceptives to curb a rise in population.
 Without free contraceptives, overcrowding will bring hunger, disease, and pain, so each person will be worse off.
 Still, each new person will have enough pleasure and other goods that the total net utility will increase with the population.
 Classic utilitarianism focuses on total utility, so it seems to imply that this government should not provide free contraceptives.
 That seems implausible to many utilitarians.
 To avoid this result, some utilitarians claim that an act is morally wrong if and only if its consequences contain more pain (or other disvalues) than an alternative, regardless of positive values (cf. R. N. Smart 1958).
 This negative utilitarianism implies that the government should provide contraceptives, since that program reduces pain (and other disvalues), even though it also decreases total net pleasure (or good).
 Unfortunately, negative utilitarianism also seems to imply that the government should painlessly kill everyone it can, since dead people feel no pain (and have no false beliefs, diseases, or disabilities – though killing them does cause loss of ability).
 A more popular response is average utilitarianism, which says that the best consequences are those with the highest average utility (cf. Rawls 1971, 161–75).
 The average utility would be higher with the contraceptive program than without it, so average utilitarianism yields the more plausible result—that the government should adopt the contraceptive program.
 Critics sometimes charge that the average utility could also be increased by killing the worst off, but this claim is not at all clear, because such killing would put everyone in danger (since, after the worst off are killed, another group becomes the worst off, and then they might be killed next).
 Still, average utilitarianism faces problems of its own (such as “the mere addition paradox” in Parfit 1984, chap.
 19).
 In any case, all maximizing consequentialists, whether or not they are pluralists, must decide whether moral rightness depends on maximizing total good or average good.